Roy-SR-007/_HierBOSSS_/README.md

 ## HierBOSSS in Action

-We present three broad applications of HierBOSSS and investigate its ability in learning and discovering scientific symbolic expressions across diverse scientific domains.
+We present three broad applications of HierBOSSS and investigate its ability in learning and discovering scientific symbolic expressions across a simulated example and diverse scientific domains.

 1. **A Simulated Example**